quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 ## No header

+There may be some edge-cases where the header is not desireable.
+There is an example that shows how to build your own navigation with header information.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | no-header | Boolean       |              |

 ## No scroll

+All calendars try to take up 100% width and height.
+Either use styles to constrain a calendar or have a parent element (like a div) do it.
+In either case, the calendar will display it's own scrollbar.
+Mostly so that headers are still visible.
+If you have an edge-case where this is not desireable, then you can turn it off with the `no-scroll` property.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | no-scroll | Boolean       |              |

 ## Labels

+All labels in the calendars are formatted with the browsers `Intl.DateTimeFormat` function.
+This function allows you to specify a short-format.
+For instance, `Saturday` becomes `Sat`.
+All calendars have the ability to automatically shrink label values.
+Some may first get an ellipsis, then short-format and even smaller, if needed.

 ### Short weekday label

 | Property | Type           | Example      |